The discrete flow category: structure and computation: Introduction

 Differentiable functions on smooth manifolds allow us to deduce properties of the manifolds' topology, through the use of Morse theory.
 For Morse theory to apply, the differential function has to satisfy the \emph{Morse condition}.
 Such functions are called \emph{Morse functions}, and they are in many ways abundant.
 A Morse function can be viewed as a ``height function'' on a manifold that allows you to decompose the manifold into smaller, more manageable parts.
 Morse theory has had vast applications, not only in topology, but also in other areas, such as in the study of dynamical systems \cite{smale}.

 The combinatorial counterpart of Morse theory, discrete Morse theory, was introduced by Robin Forman \cite{Forman1998}, and studies \emph{discrete Morse functions} on \emph{simplicial complexes}.
 Like Morse theory, discrete Morse theory allows us to deduce information about the topology of a simplicial complex.
 As the name suggests, the data of a discrete Morse function is discrete, making discrete Morse theory suitable for computer applications.
 Discrete Morse theory has seen much use in computer applications in later years, particularly in topological data analysis (TDA).
-As an example, in \cite[pp.\ 13--14]{Scoville}, Scoville explains how discrete Morse theory can be used to reduce the computational complexity of homology computations in TDA.
+As an example, in \cite{Bauer_2021}, Bauer directly utilizes discrete Morse theory to create an efficient algorithm to compute the persistent homology of Vietoris-Rips complexes.

 One of the main foundations for this article is a paper by Nanda \cite{Nanda} that introduces the \emph{discrete flow category}, an analogue in discrete Morse theory for the \emph{flow category} of Cohen, Jones and Segal \cite{CohenJonesSegal}.
 The flow category is a category consisting of critical points and flow lines of a Morse function, and whose classifying space captures the homotopy type of the manifold on which the Morse function is defined.
 Likewise, the discrete flow category consists of critical \emph{cells} and \emph{gradient paths} of a discrete Morse function, and has a classifying space with the homotopy type of the simplicial complex on which the discrete Morse function is defined.
 While the flow category is a \emph{topological category}, meaning that the Hom sets are topological spaces, the discrete flow category is a \emph{p-category}, meaning that the Hom sets are posets.
 Constructing the classifying space of either of these categories utilizes concepts from simplicial sets, inspiring the further study of discrete Morse theory from the perspective of simplicial sets.